KRUMER2023/Stock-Buddy/README.md

-Sure!
-Here's an enhanced version of your README.md file, designed to be visually appealing with creative fonts and symbols:

----

-# 🌟 **Stock Market Simulator** 🌟
+# 🌟 **Stock Buddy** 🌟

 ## 📖 **Overview**
-The **Stock Market Simulator** is a web-based application that allows users to simulate stock market activities such as registration, login, eKYC verification, wallet creation, and transactions like buying and selling stocks.
+The **Stock Buddy** is a web-based + Console application that allows users to simulate stock market activities such as registration, login, eKYC verification, wallet creation, and transactions like buying and selling stocks.
 The application provides live stock market data and visualizations using the Streamlit library.

 ## ✨ **Features**
 - **🔑 User Registration and Login:** Users can register and log in with email OTP verification.